joeriks/NodeTreeCms/readme.md

 NodeTreeCms - version 0.1
 =========================

-Really basic CMS with the goal is to have a one dll to drop into a WebPages or Nancy project to serve simple content pages around any app.
-With a possibility to edit pages in a simple UI as well as serve content pages (by requested url) as well as easily build and display navigation trees.
+NodeTreeCms is a _really_ basic CMS - the goal is to have one dll to drop into any WebPages or Nancy app to add a simple way to handle content.
+With a possibility to edit content in a admin UI, serve content pages (by requested url) and easily build and display navigation trees.

 Demo
 ----